I'm Peter Tosh.

 Many including myself thought so.

 Fast forward just over sixteen years later and the Stones are back in Toronto for a single show on the 'A Bigger Bang' world tour.
-With the exception of the 'Sarsfest' benefit concert two years earlier in 2003, I’d seen all four Stones tours in Toronto since my first show back in ’89.
-I left each concert feeling that I had indeed seen my favorite band for the last time.
+With the exception of the 'Sarsfest' benefit concert two years earlier in 2003, I was at all four Stones shows in Toronto since my first show back in ’89.
+I left each of those concerts thinking that I had indeed seen my favorite band for the very last time.
 Yet as the band got older and with each passing tour, each concert I attended was even better than the one before.

 It was like vintage wine and the vintage Stones were getting better as they got older, much older.
 Drummer Charlie Watts was now 64, Jagger 62, Richards 61 and Ronnie Wood was the youngster at age 58.
 When I picked up my tickets, I absolutely believed that this show for sure would be my last opportunity to see the Rolling Stones live in concert.
 And, there was absolutely no way I would be missing my sixth and final Stones concert.